aurimrv/python_experiments2/README.md

-# Python Experiments
+# Python Experiments 2

-Repository to store data and scripts relate to Python programs experiments
+Repository to store data and scripts relate to Python programs experiments.

+This programs have some test sets previous developed by their creators.
+Each project has a `0-ts` directory containing these previous generated test sets.

 ## Pynguin